Advising in the MPA Program at the University of North Florida includes at least five elements.

 The fourth, and most important part of UNF-MPA advising, involves career planning.
 You should aim to learn as much as possible from the MPA experience, as well as to take courses that will position you as strongly as possible for the career direction you are aiming for.
-Also develop your professional skills: work on your resume, develop interviewing skills, learn professional culture, attend public talks, council meetings, keep up with the news, etc.
+Also develop your professional skills: work on your resume, develop interviewing skills, learn professional culture, continue to refine your writing, attend public talks, council meetings, keep up with the news, etc.

 Please keep in touch.
 Especially for those of you looking for work, upon graduation you'll fall off of the MPA mailing lists.
 Join our Facebook page, as we forward job leads there, among other things.
 For those of you who have found the career that you entered the MPA program for, please become part of the community described in the fourth step, and help us mentor and facilitate the professional careers of current students.

 Please contact us if you have any questions.